 master- The node will assume the 'master' node-type.
 Master nodes will wait for the number of peers to be >= the charm configuration

 minn-master-count(this defaults to 1) before bootstrapping the cluster.

-tribe- The node will assume the 'tribe' node-type.
-Tribe nodes will wait until they have a relation to the master before
+coordinator- The node will assume the 'coordinator' node-type.
+Coordinator nodes will wait until they have a relation to the master before

 joining the cluster.